ibm-cloud-docs/Db2onCloud/migration_setup.md

 1. There will be a popup to finalize and complete the upgrade (Figure 7).
 There will be an option to keep the prior system running without synchronization with the new system or disable the prior instance.
    ![Confirm upgrade button](images/confirm_complete_upgrade.png){: caption="Select what to do with source option and complete upgrade" caption-side="bottom"}

-{: important}Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.
+   Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.
+   {: important}

-{: important}If you disable the prior instance, IBM does not charge for that source instance for 14 days.
+   If you disable the prior instance, IBM does not charge for that source instance for 14 days.
 After 14 days, storage charges will begin automatically.
+   {: important}

 1. When the migration is complete, your deployment is now available in the **Performance** plan.